Modern slavery and human trafficking statement 2020

 business practice and strong labour regulation, we have assessed the overall risk of

-- We will continue to reviewing our existing contractual arrangements and identifying ways these can be strengthened to further reduce the risk of slavery and human trafficking in our businesses and supply chains.
+We will continue to review our existing contractual arrangements and identify ways these can be strengthened to further reduce the risk of slavery and human trafficking in our businesses and supply chains.